Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 fixed roof is less than atmospheric pressure when the control device is

-operating, the closure devices shall be designed to operate such that when the
+operating, the closure devices shall be designed to operate so that if the

 closure device is secured in the closed position there are no visible cracks,